tavisshore/SpaGBOL/README.md

 We release **SpaGBOL**, the first graph-based CVGL dataset, consisting of 10 city centre graph networks across the globe.
 This densely sampled structured dataset will progress the CVGL field towards real-world viability.

-## 💾 SpaGBOL: Global Graph-Based Cross-view Geo-localization Dataset
+## 💾 SpaGBOL: Graph-Based CVGL Dataset

 ## How to run
 First, install dependencies